anthonygrees/Airia_Agent_Pipeline/README.md

-# Airia Agent Promotion GitHub Action
+# Airia Agent Promotion GitHub Action.

 This GitHub Action promotes an Airia agent definition to Airia using the `pipelineDefinition.json` file in your repository.